RichardZhu6/LNPDB/README.md

 cd AGILE
 ```

 We will create a different conda environment to run AGILE.
 As we did for LiON, we will create conda environment `agile` as follows.
+These instructions follow what was given in the AGILE [repo](https://github.com/bowang-lab/AGILE).

 ```
 conda create -n agile python=3.9